pimanzi/alu-system_engineering-devops/web_stack_debugging_4/README.md

-# web_stack_debugging_4 contains code written in puppet to debug an nginx server that was set to connect to few connections from the client , which was tested using Apache Bechmarking
+# web_stack_debugging_4 contains code written in Puppet to debug a nginx server that was set to connect to a few connections from the client, and was tested using Apache Benchmarking